125g Quality Fresh Raw Meat (beef, chicken or turkey)

 For those in the UK I recommend AATU – it’s grain-free, dairy-free, filler-free and hypo-allergenic, with locally (UK) sourced high-quality protein and veggies in a very conscious, holistically-minded ingredient list: http://www.aatu.co.uk/nutrition

 For those in the USA/Canada I recommend the Acana Heritage Range.
-It actually took me a lot of research to find a North American product that stacked up to those available in Australia/NZ/UK, and Acana’s Heritage Range is it (honestly, I haven’t been able to find any others that make the grade, including most of the ‘grain-free’ and ‘holistic’ brands that have made a name for themselves in your corner of the world).
+It actually took me a lot of research to find a North American product that stacked up to those available in Australia/NZ/UK, and Acana’s Heritage Range is it (honestly, I haven’t been able to find any others that make the grade, including most of the ‘grain-free’ and ‘holistic’ brands that have made a name for themselves in that corner of the world).
 Acana’s Heritage range is grain and dairy-free, filler-free, hypoallergenic, biologically-appropriate, packed with high-quality protein and made in their Alberta, Canada and Kentucky, USA kitchens from fresh locally sourced ingredients.
 NB.
 It’s specifically their ‘Heritage’ range (all grain-free with a high protein ratio) that I recommend: https://acana.com/our-foods/heritage/

 If you live in an area where none of the above are available just check out ingredients lists of the holistic grain-free products on www.ivorycoat.com.au, www.sundaypets.com.au, www.aatu.co.uk and www.acana.com/our-foods/heritage/ and try to find a grain-free, dairy-free, preservative-free, filler-free quality dry food with a similar balance of quality ingredients available in your location.

 For overall wellness – digestion, skin and coat health, ph balance, joint health, detoxification, immunity and allergy relief.